Devric/XPTemplate_snippet/readme.md

 + 4.0.0 ruby

-please add an documentation readme.txt to each new folder for future cheatsheet creation.
+please add an documentation eg: php.txt to each new language snippet for future cheatsheet creation.